jgwehr/network-docker/README.md

     3. Prevent root login: `PermitRootLogin no`
     3. Limit active sessions: `MaxSessions 4`
     5. Configure idle timeout interval: `ClientAliveInterval 300`
-    5. Configure idle timeout interval: `ClientAliveCountMax 2`
+    5. Configure how many times it sends the alive message before disconnecting: `ClientAliveCountMax 2`
     6. Configure Allowed  Groups: `AllowGroups ssh_allowed`
+    6. Disable X11 Forwarding: `X11Forwarding no`
 1. After the change, you will need to restart the sshd service using `sudo systemctl restart ssh` or rebooting.